vpatoka/RFzeroWSPR/README.md

 # RFzeroWSPR
 This is fork from original RFzero WSPR.
-Its using I2C LCD and RTC
+Its using I2C LCD, RTC and Encoders